 Q: Is Zeal Wellness cold-processed?
 A: Zeal Wellness is cold-blended, cold-filled, and cold-processed.
 The only introduction of heat is when the label shrinks around the canister after it is already filled.
 This does not change the temperature inside the canister by more than a few degrees.

 Q: Where is Zeal For Life available for purchase?
 A: Zeal Wellness is available in the these countries.
 Please click here.

 Q: Do the bottles used for Zeal products contain BPA (bispenol-a) and is it recyclable?
-A: Zeal Wellness Canisters, Zeal Single Serving bottles, Zeal Cleanse bottles and Zeal Burn bottles are all HDPE #2 bottles.
+A: Zeal Wellness Canisters, Zeal Single Serving bottles, Zurvita Cleanse bottles and Zurvita Burn bottles are all HDPE #2 bottles.
 All these bottles do not contain BPA and are recyclable.